 There is limited physical and mental health data for the Head of the Lake area.
-About two percent of the Head of the Lake population reported to have one or more activity limitations in the 2023 Census, which is lower than reports for the Otago region (7.4%).
+About 2% of the Head of the Lake population reported having one or more activity limitations in the 2023 Census, which is lower than reports for the Otago region (7.4%).
 Similarly, participants in the QLDC 2023 Quality of Life Survey self-reported relatively high levels of physical health (74%), compared to Queenstown (61%) (Versus Research, 2024).